View full guide »

 The continuous disclosure obligations of a reporting issuer fall into two categories: periodic disclosure and timely disclosure.

-Periodic disclosure occurs at regular intervals and consists of quarterly and annual financial statements, quarterly and annual management's discussion and analysis, an annual information form (for TSX issuers) and shareholder meeting materials.
+Periodic disclosure occurs at regular intervals and consists of quarterly and annual financial statements, quarterly and annual management's discussion and analysis, an annual information form (for TSX and Cboe Canada issuers) and shareholder meeting materials.

-In Canada, reporting issuers are required to file their continuous disclosure and timely disclosure documents on sedar.com, a free electronic database for the general public, including investors.
+In Canada, reporting issuers are required to file their continuous disclosure and timely disclosure documents on SEDAR+ (accessible at www.sedarplus.ca), a free electronic database for the general public, including investors.

-Canadian securities legislation also requires insiders of reporting issuers to report their security holdings, as well as any direct and indirect transactions involving those holdings.
+Canadian securities legislation also requires insiders of reporting issuers to report their security holdings, as well as any direct and indirect transactions involving those holdings, on SEDI (accessible at www.sedi.ca).

 The principal requirement for timely disclosure is that a reporting issuer must issue and file a press release "forthwith" when a material change in its affairs occurs, or when material information relating to its affairs becomes known to management.
 A "material change" is a change in the business, operations or capital of the reporting issuer that would reasonably be expected to have a significant effect on the market price or value of any of its securities.
 This includes situations where a decision to implement one of the changes referred to above is made by the board of directors (or other persons acting in a similar capacity), or by the reporting issuer's senior management if it believes that confirmation of the decision by the board of directors (or people acting in a similar capacity) is probable.